-Type-2 diabetes is when your body can't use the insulin it makes as well as it should.
-It is the most common form of diabetes in adults, and is becoming more common in children, especially overweight teens.
-It is estimated that one in three children born in the US after the year 2000 will develop type-2 diabetes.
+Type 2 Diabetes: Type 2 Diabetes occurs when the body cannot use the insulin it makes as well as it should.
+It is the most common form of diabetes in adults, and is becoming more common in children, especially those who are overweight.
+It is estimated that one in three children born in the US after the year 2000 will develop Type 2 diabetes.

-Type-2 diabetes can be prevented or delayed through lifestyle changes and medical intervention, and it is treatable.
+Type 2 diabetes can be treated, prevented, or delayed through lifestyle changes and medical interventions.
 Eating healthy foods in the correct amounts and exercising regularly (at least 60 minutes every day) can help children achieve or maintain a normal weight and normal blood glucose levels.
 The first step is to visit a doctor who can determine if your child is overweight.
-A doctor can prescribe medication if appropriate and can order tests of a child's blood glucose to see if the child has diabetes or pre-diabetes (may lead to full onset type-2 diabetes).
+A doctor can prescribe medication if appropriate and can order tests of a child's blood glucose to see if the child has diabetes or pre-diabetes (may lead to full onset Type 2 diabetes).